yonatan-reicher/memory/exile-plains.md

 Sleep and wake are a process of tuning with the realm of existence, and are a form of death and rebirth in the same plain of existence, and that is governed too by the sun and moon, in some way.

+## The Heralds

+The heralds should be five magical dieties, once man, now accended.
+Their names derive 5 roots, four hebrew letters long, which are used as holy adjectives that describe magical items.
+The heralds are: Sheyl, Yorm, Kwer, Kiteb, Ler (Root לרלר)